GCTC-NTGC/TalentCloud/README-local.md

 #### Copy files over to be hosted
 ```
-sudo cp -r . /var/www ## copy the files to be hosted by gninx (root specified in the config specified above)
+sudo cp -r . /var/www ## copy the files to be hosted by nginx (root specified in the config specified above)
 ```

 #### Adjust permissions